-Whether it’s the eradication of slavery, labour rights, the civil rights movement, or women’s suffrage, activism has played a powerful part in bringing about systemic changes that are fundamental in our society today.
+Whether it’s the eradication of slavery, labour rights, the civil rights movement, or women’s suffrage, activism has played a powerful part in bringing about systemic changes that are fundamental in our societies today.

 History is full of heroic individuals who dedicated their lives to fighting for causes they believed in.
 Take women’s suffrage as an example.
-This was a powerful activist movement that managed to change laws across the globe.
+This was a powerful activist movement that successfully changed laws across the globe.

-The movement was preceded by centuries of fighting for the cause which resulted in a targeted activist movement that in turn brought about voting rights for women in many countries, with many other countries following in the “early adopters’” footsteps.
+The movement was preceded by centuries of fighting for women's rights, resulting in a targeted activist movement that finally achieved voting rights for women in many countries, with many other countries following in the “early adopters’” footsteps.

 “The foundations of what we today call civilization were laid long ago by dreamers who marched to the beat of their own drummers." - Rutger Bregman, Utopia for Realists.